indilib/docs/drivers/properties.md

 {
     ...
-    // and now let's add a counter of how many times the user clicks the button IUFillNumber(&SayCountN[0], // First number VALUE in the property (and the only one) "SAY_COUNT",   // name of the VALUE
+    // and now let's add a counter of how many times the user clicks the button SayCountN[0].fill(
+                 "SAY_COUNT",       // name of the VALUE
                  "Count",           // label of the VALUE
                  "%0.f",            // format specifier to show the value to the user; this should be a format specifier for a double
                  0,                 // minimum value; used by the client to render the UI 0,                 // maximum value; used by the client to render the UI 0,                 // step value; used by the client to render the UI 0);                // current value

-    IUFillNumberVector(&SayCountNP,      // reference to the number PROPERTY SayCountN,        // Array of number values
+    SayCountNP.fill(
-                       1,                // count of number values in the array getDeviceName(),  // device name
+                getDeviceName(),    // device name
                 "SAY_COUNT",        // PROPERTY name
                 "Say Count",        // PROPERTY label
                 MAIN_CONTROL_TAB,   // What tab should we be on?
                 IP_RO,              // Make this read-only
                 0,                  // With no timeout
                 IPS_IDLE);          // and an initial state of idle ...
 }